CJonesOveHevun/whyoscafe_pos/README.md

 ## 3. Ingredients Calculator
 This page is dedicated for calculating bulk orders and displays the total price in a few clicks.
 This also provide unit converters for measurements

+## 4. Local Events
+Summarizes Upcoming local events that may affect the shops demands